Must-Read Books to Inspire and Empower Women Over 50

 Letting go of who I thought I had to be allowed me to embrace who I am.
 These reflections helped me soften toward myself and show up more authentically in every area of life.

-Reclaiming Your Sexuality After 50
+Reclaiming Your Sexuality as Women Over 50

-If no one’s told you lately, you’re allowed to want pleasure, connection, and intimacy, even (and especially) now.
 As women over 50, many of us are learning to unlearn the shame, silence, or conditioning we carried for years around our bodies and our desires.

-This book list is for the woman ready to explore her sexuality, not from a place of performance, but from a place of curiosity, healing, and self-love.
 These reads offer compassionate guidance, real stories, and expert insights to help you reconnect with your body, deepen intimacy, and embrace this part of yourself with confidence and joy.

 The Ethical Slut by Janet W. Hardy and Dossie Easton